Admin

 Florida Administrative Code Rule 6A-1.0017 requires school districts to correctly code data used to report incidents that are against the law or represent serious breaches of the Code of Student Conduct.
 This includes those incidents considered severe enough to require the involvement of a School Resource Officer “SRO” or incidents to be “Reported to Law Enforcement.”

 Those incidents that are required to be reported to SESIR and/or Law Enforcement are identified in the Code of Student Conduct with the three-letter code identifying SESIR incidents.
 When multiple incidents occur at the same time and place, the incident that caused the most injury or the highest loss of property or monetary cost should be the one reported.
 Any related elements to the SESIR incident must be reported.
-A related element includes those specified in Florida Administrative Code Rule 6A-1.0017(8): alcohol, bullying, drug, gang, hate crime, hazing, injury, vaping, weapon.
+A related element includes those specified in Florida Administrative Code Rule 6A-1.0017(8): alcohol, bullying, drug, gang, hate crime, hazing, injury, vaping, and weapons.

 “Reported to Law Enforcement,” means that an official action was taken by a School Resource Officer (SRO) or a local law enforcement officer such as: a case number was assigned, a report was filed, an affidavit was filed, a civil citation was issued, an investigation was conducted and found to be an incident reportable to SESIR, or an arrest was made.